- If you're wondering what's the best antivirus for your 64-bit PC, look no further.

 BullGuardGet BullGuard now to have updated protection for your device against the latest malware.

 People tend to believe that premium antivirus solutions perform better than their free counterparts.
 Whether that’s true or not, we’re not going to discuss here.
 But if you among those who believe they’ll be safer if they purchase an antivirus, BitDefender is definitely the best value for money.

-You can get a year-long license for using BitDefender for as low as $24.99.
-The deal gets even better if you purchase a multi-device license, as you can secure up to 5 devices for just $35.99.
+If you purchase a multi-device license, you can secure up to 3 devices for just $29.99.
 It may seem like a little high price at first look, but if you want to secure multiple devices, you can’t go better than that.

 Don’t get us wrong on this one, an affordable price is not the only thing BitDefender has to offer.
 This software indeed is one of the best on the market, regardless of its price.
 It’s way above the industry average in almost every important category, according to AV-Test.